 And yet Chelsea often receive stinging criticism for how they handle young players.

 Many disagree with the Blues' army of loanees, which this season stands at 32, and the other big issue is the lack of opportunities afforded to these youngsters by the club that owns them.

 Is there a glass ceiling at Chelsea for younger players nurtured through their youth ranks?
 Perhaps.
 Certainly several have drifted away from the club after early promise.
 None so more famous than Josh McEachran.

 The young midfielder had sparkled for Chelsea's youth sides and appeared to be a diamond that just needed a little polishing.

 He made 22 first-team appearances, the majority of which came under Carlo Ancelotti.
 But when the Italian was sacked, McEachran's Chelsea career was effectively ended.

-“I think, at 17 or 18, I was good enough to play for Chelsea,” the midfielder said earlier this year in an interview with the Telegraph.
+“I think, at 17 or 18, I was good enough to play for Chelsea,” the midfielder said earlier this year in an .
 “I still think I could play for Chelsea.
 It's just about the opportunity.